 - Leave the cookies to cool on the baking sheet until they are firm enough to transfer to a wire wrack.

-- To decorate, melt the dark.
+- To decorate, melt the dark chocolate then pour into a small piping bag.

 - Repeat with the white chocolate.